 Now, back to Epiphany, in the Western Church, not to be confused with the Roman Church, 6 January has come to celebrate the arrival of the Magi.
 OK, so what's a Magi and where did they arrive.
 Well, we don't know for sure.
 Great -- after all the above, we actually do find more dustbin of history stuff, let's just preach Jesus?

 Now, Matthew is the only one of the four Gospels that records the visit of the Magi.
 Interesting that he does not record the birth of Jesus itself, where Luke does but does not record the Magi, and Mark doesn't bother with any of it, starting with Jesus' Baptism.
-In my scripture classes at a Catholic university, also attended by pre-seminarians, we learned that this of course shows the evolution of the story by writers of the Christian community as a pious expression of their faith rather than anything to be taken literally or written as some kind of accurate record as we now understand accurate.
+In my Historical Jesus and Christ of Faith class at a Roman Catholic university, also attended by pre-seminarians, we learned that this of course shows the evolution of the story by writers of the Christian community as a pious expression of their faith rather than anything to be taken literally or written as some kind of accurate record as we now understand accurate.

 Where Did They Come From?

 In the West, the names of the Magi are traditionally given as Caspar, Melchior and Balthasar.
-Not Biblical but fairly well settled on by the eighth century.
+These names are not in the Bible but were fairly well settled on by the eighth century.
 The Eastern Church has other names for them, not the same ones in all places, and with the exception of the Syrian ones none of them show any clear Persian derivation.
 Here's something I find fascinating: among some Chinese Christians, it is believed that one of the Magi was Chinese.
 Liu Shang was an astrologer (in the sense above) in the Han dynasty at the time of Jesus' birth and discovered a star that was supposed to indicate the birth of a king, whereupon he was absent from the imperial court for about two years -- about enough time to follow the Silk Road (man, I gotta post about the Silk Road some time) and make it to Palestine and back!